 NEMO/OPA, like all research tools, is in perpetual evolution.
 The present document describes the OPA version include in the release 3.4 of NEMO.
-This release differs significantly from version 8, documented in Madec et al. [1998].
+This release differs significantly from version 8, documented in ?.

 • The main modifications from OPA v8 and NEMO/OPA v3.2 are :